yaolu-zjut/Biased-DD/README.md

 python biased_mnist_v1.py
 ```
 ## Run
 We use the default hyperparameter settings of DC, DSA and DM to conduct experiments on CMNIST-DD and CCIFAR10-DD.
-Their official code link is [here](https://github.com/VICO-UoE/DatasetCondensation).
+Their official code is [here](https://github.com/VICO-UoE/DatasetCondensation).

 ## Acknowledgement
 Our implementation references the code below, thanks to them.